NITCbase/nitcbase.github.io/docs/User Interface Commands/ddl.md

 #### Description

 This command is used to delete the relation of the given name.
-It deletes all the record and index blocks corresponding to the relations, and also deletes the entries corresponding to the relation in the `Relation catalog` and `Attribute catalog`.
-The entries corresponding to the deleted blocks in the `Block allocation map` are also reset.
+It deletes all the record and index blocks corresponding to the relations, and also deletes the entries corresponding to the relation in the relation catalog and attribute catalog.
+The entries corresponding to the deleted blocks in the block allocation map are also reset.

 #### Syntax